sachinpatel9135/TodoReactApplication/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ### Actual App Description

-We are building To Do Application using ReactJS on Front-End
+To Do Application built using ReactJS on Front-End.
+It is based on the principle of CRUD(Create,Read,Update,Delete).